buildpacks/spec/platform.md

 # Platform Interface Specification

-This document specifies how to process buildpack lifecycle steps to ensure compatibility of end-user tools.
+This document specifies how to process buildpack lifecycle steps to ensure compatibility between end-user tools.

-Examples of a such end-user tools might include:
+Examples of tools implementing Platform Interface might include:

 1. A local CLI tool that uses buildpacks to create OCI images
 1. A plugin for a continuous integration service that uses buildpacks to create OCI images